Official US Government Icon

 Charter Flights

 When passengers travel on an airplane, they usually take a scheduled flight.
-Scheduled flights operate according to pre-published schedules for departures and arrivals from one destination to another.
+Scheduled flights are flights that are advertised, sold, and operated by airlines according to pre-published timetables.
 However, another option for travel is a charter flight, which is different from a scheduled flight.

 Traveling with a Disability on a Charter Flight

-• Airlines operating charter flights (direct air carriers) are required to comply with the Air Carrier Access Act (ACAA) and the Department of Transportation’s disability regulations.
+• Airlines operating charter flights (direct air carriers) are required to comply with the Air Carrier Access Act (ACAA) and DOT’s disability regulations.
 The ACAA is a law that makes it unlawful to discriminate against air travelers because they have a disability.
 DOT is responsible for enforcing the ACAA and its implementing regulations, which applies to all flights to, from, or within the United States.

-• Companies that sell tickets on public charter flights but do not operate the flights are known as public charter operators.
-Public charter operators must accommodate passengers with disabilities if they provide facilities or services that would have been provided by a direct air carrier.
+• Public charter operators must accommodate passengers with disabilities if they provide facilities or services that would have been provided by a direct air carrier.

-• For example, ABC Airlines uses its aircraft and crew to operate a flight for Tropical Vacations (the public charter operator).
-Tropical Vacations sells seats on the flight to members of the public.
-In this case, Tropical Vacations must comply with DOT’s rule implementing the ACAA if Tropical Vacations provides check-in service, gate agents, wheelchair service, or other air transportation-related services at the airport as these are the services that typically would have been provided by the direct air carrier.
+• For example, ABC Airlines uses its aircraft and crew to operate a flight for XYZ Vacation Company (the public charter operator).
+XYZ Vacation Company sells seats on the flight to members of the public.
+In this case, XYZ Vacation Company must comply with DOT’s rule implementing the ACAA if XYZ Vacation Company provides check-in service, gate agents, wheelchair service, or other air transportation-related services at the airport as these are the services that typically would have been provided by the direct air carrier.

 • For more information about the ACAA or traveling with a disability, please visit our Traveling with a Disability webpage.